 Having more historical homes than any other small town in Louisiana, Broussard is the place in Lafayette Parish to marvel at impressive architecture.
 The Main Street Historic District has more than two styles of architecture from two time periods.
 There are 15 turn-of-the-century Queen Anne Revival style homes, which are characterized by pitched roofs, covered porches, tall chimneys, stained glass windows and patterned shingles.

 Both Broussard and Lafayette offer a wealth of cultural activities and food experiences.
 Learn more about the Acadians and other cultural groups at the living history museums, or indulge in finger lickin’ good Cajun and Creole cuisine throughout your stay.
-Lafayette Parish is where food and culture meets in Louisiana, and both are here to stay.
+Lafayette Parish is where food and culture meet in Louisiana, and both are here to stay.